Military dictatorship of Chile: Public works

 In 1976, construction began of the Carretera Austral to connect large parts of the Southern Zone of Chile by land.

+The National Congress of Chile Building in Valparaíso around 1988 during its construction.

-One of the main objectives set by the military dictatorship was to increase the country’s connectivity, improving the road network for economic reasons (transport of people and goods) as well as for military logistical strategy.
+One of the main objectives set by the military dictatorship was to increase the country's connectivity, improving the road network for economic reasons (transport of people and goods) as well as for military logistical strategy.
 Its most notable project was the Carretera Austral, initially focused on rerouting the road to directly connect the cities of Chaitén and Coyhaique.
 The large-scale plan for the region stemmed from studies that Pinochet had conducted in 1956, when he was a professor at the Army War Academy, as mentioned in his geopolitics book.
+It is also mentioned in the 1965 essay "Ensayo de un estudio preliminar de una geopolítica de Chile", which states:

+from the Chacao Channel to Cape Horn is the space available for the vital nucleus in its growth toward the south, for which it requires integration of the territory through transport routes, expansion of maritime and air communications, feasibility studies for new settlements supported by the State with means of livelihood such as prefabricated housing, work tools, and favorable loans, allowing the exploitation of forest and fisheries resources.
+This would give rise in the short term to new industries such as timber and canning based on maritime resources in the southern zone.

+In his 1968 book *Geopolítica*, Pinochet also wrote:

+The land route, although economically more expensive, has the advantage of being more efficient for transport from Arica to Puerto Montt, extending southward with the new Carretera Austral reaching the Chile Chico - Laguna San Rafael - Cochrane - Tortel area, serving a region of more than 100,000 km².

+Other infrastructure projects completed between 1973 and 1990 include the Votive Temple of Maipú (begun in 1948 and completed in 1974), the National Congress of Chile Building in Valparaíso (1987–1990), the Santiago Metro (begun in 1968 and completed in 1975), and the amusement park Fantasilandia in 1978 on former army land.